 - This reusable baking liner is fantastic for rolling out the dough on and for baking the cookies or you can use silicone baking mats.

 HOW TO MAKE GINGERBREAD COOKIES

-STEP 1.
-Put the molasses (treacle), golden syrup (or light corn syrup), brown sugar, all the spices and butter into a large bowl.
+Put the molasses, golden syrup, brown sugar, all the spices and butter into a large bowl.